This overview addresses the most common questions we get about specifying lime mortar. For additional information, please call us at 773-389-3324.

 Note: while concave and convex joints are widely used in new construction, they were not generally used in historic masonry construction.

-Matching the sand not only ensures a closer visual match but it also provides more comparable performance characteristics.
-Sand should be clean, sharp, and well graded with a good variation of fine, medium and coarse grains.
+Matching the sand not only ensures a closer visual match but also provides more comparable performance characteristics.
+Sand should be clean, sharp, and well-graded with a good variety of fine, medium, and coarse grains.
 The largest grains of sand should have a diameter roughly 1/3 the width of the mortar joint.

 Note: We offer custom mortar color and aggregate matching.
 We also retain samples of our past jobs, and we have hundreds of available formulas.
 If we have one that matches already we do not charge a color matching fee.